 This week in Husker history

 The week of Aug.
-19-25, looking back in stretches of years divisible by five:
+19-25, looking back in five-year intervals:

 1902: In a preview of the college football season in the Midwest, Walter C. Bummy Booth's Nebraska squad is mentioned as a team on the rise.

 «1917: Four months after the U.S. entry into the World War, Nebraska is mentioned as one of the major programs opting to keep football.
 Meanwhile, Vic Halligan, captain of NU's 1914 team and Nebraska's first All-American, becomes captain of an infantry company in the Army's Sixth Regiment. | Halligan bios: 1, 2

 1977: Junior I-back Rick Berns runs 40 yards for a touchdown on the first play of the Huskers' first scrimmage of fall camp. »

 1982: There's a lot riding on the mended foot of junior quarterback Turner Gill as the Huskers prepare for the 1982 season.